revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 ```

 Finally, the posterior means and variances are stored in two trees having the
-same topology as used for inference, respectively.
-In this way we ensure that
+same topology as the one used for inference.
+In this way we ensure that the
-the posterior means and variances for the specific branches are tracked in a
+posterior means and variances for the specific branches are tracked in a correct
-correct way.
+way.

+The posterior variances are calculated using the well known formula $$Var(X) =
+E(X^2) - E(X)^2.$$

 ```
 ################################################################################